jaai-lheinbokel/jaai-lheinbokel/README.md

 - ♥️ I'm super passionate about all things AI
 - 💬 Ask me about: Anything you'd like to know :)
 - 📫 How to reach me: lennart.heinbokel@justadd.ai
-- 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm a big music nerd 🎶

-#### 🎙 Ask me about
+#### 🎙 Ask me

 > Don't hesitate to contact me regarding one of these topics.
-I always love to chat about them ;)
+I always love chatting about them

-- 🧠 Federated Learning
+- 🧠 Deep learning
 - 👷‍♂️ ML Ops
 - 🦾 The latest AI architecture